By Fiona McKim

-How often do you blow dry and how often do you let your hair air dry in a week?
+How often do you blow dry and how often do you air dry hair in a week?
 I’m going to make a sweeping generalisation and predict that, for most people reading this, the former outnumbers the latter.
-And like all good generalisations, I’ve employed some strapping statistical muscle to back it up.
-In 2019 our beloved hair dryer was found by the Philips Global Beauty Survey to be the most popular home beauty device, with 76% of women saying they used one, compared with 41% for hair straighteners and 30% for hair curlers.
+Like all good generalisations, I’ve employed some strapping statistical muscle to back it up, as the Philips Global Beauty Survey for our beloved best hair dryers are the most popular home beauty device, with 76% of women saying they use one, compared with 41% for hair straighteners and 30% for hair curlers.

 We know it in the same way we know that nothing good comes from Facebook scrolling after 10pm, or that opening a bottle of red to have one small glass is a lie we tell ourselves.

-However, with hair, there’s more at play than just guilty pleasure or the urge to check up on old classmates.
+However, with hair, there’s more at play than just legal self-sedation or the urge to check up on old classmates.
 We have been sold the dream of hair dryers as an essential tool of femininity, here to make our lives easier, our crowning glory swishier and, if we look further back, to emancipate us from expensive and time-consuming salon dependence, too.

 A brief history of the hair dryer